jamiealquiza/tachymeter/README.md

 # tachymeter

-Tachymeter simplifies the process of creating summarized rate and latency information from a series of timed events: "In this loop with 1,000 iterations, what was the 95%ile and lowest observed latency?
+Tachymeter simplifies the process of creating summarized rate and latency information from a series of timed events: "In this loop with 1,000 database calls, what was the 95%ile and lowest observed latency?
 What was the per-second rate?".

-Latencies in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) that measure an event duration are added to a tachymeter instance using the `AddTime()` method.
+Event durations in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) are added to a tachymeter instance using the `AddTime()` method.

-After all desired latencies have been gathered, tachymeter data can be retrieved in several ways:
+After all desired timings have been gathered, tachymeter output can be retrieved in several ways:
- - Raw data accessible as a `tachymeter.Metrics`: `results := c.Calc`
+ - A `tachymeter.Metrics` for direct access: `results := c.Calc` -> `fmt.Printf("Median latency: %s\n", results.Time.P50)`
  - A json string: `jsonResults := c.Json()`
  - Printing a pre-formatted output to console: `results.Dump()`

 Tachymeter is initialized with a Size parameter that specifies the max sample size that will be used in the calculation.
-This is done to control resource usage and minimise the impact of introducting tachymeter into your application (by favoring fixed-size slices with indexed inserts rather than appends, limiting sort times, etc.).
-If your actual event count is smaller than the tachymeter sample size, 100% of your data will be included.
-If the actual event count exceeds the tachymeter size, the oldest data will be overwritten (this results in a last-window sample; sampling configuration will eventually be added).
+This is done to control resource usage and minimise the impact of introducting tachymeter into your application (by favoring fixed-size slices with indexed inserts rather than appends, limiting sort times, etc.); the `AddTime` method is o(1) @ ~20ns on modern hardware.
+If your actual event count is smaller than or equal to the tachymeter sample size, all of the meaused events will be included.
+If the event count exceeds the tachymeter size, the oldest data will be overwritten (this results in a last-window sample; sampling configuration will eventually be added).